 Pets are not allowed in any picnic area, building, shelter, playground or on the Swales Nature Trail.
 The only exception is a leader dog for a blind, deaf or mobility impaired person.

 We ask for strict adherence to all pet regulations in order to enhance the visit of all quests and to ensure the safety for both people and pets.

 Point beach provides an area south of the lighthouse where pets are allowed on the Lake Michigan Shoreline.
 For more information contact the forest office.

 The indoor group camp is near Lake Michigan about 1.7 miles south of the forest entrance station.
 Its two buildings have sleeping accommodations for 30 people.

 Point Beach has an outdoor group camp that accommodates as many as 60 people and is designed for tents and small trailers up to 20 feet in length.
 Large motor homes and fifth wheel units will not fit in the group camp area and should use the family campground.
 Group camp accommodations include hand pump for water, pit toilets, picnic tables and a large fire ring.

 Lifeguards are not provided.

-Users of small watercraft or floatation devices should be aware of wind conditions.
+Users of small watercraft or flotation devices should be aware of wind conditions.
 Strong west winds can blow you away from the shoreline.
 Parents, watch your children at all times in the water.
-Rubber and plastic rafts, innertubes, and other boats require personal floatation devices.
+Rubber and plastic rafts, inner tubes, and other boats require personal flotation devices.